 The Pond -> Gapstow Bridge -> Wollman Ice Rink -> The Mall -> Bethesda Terrace -> Bow Bridge (but don’t cross it) -> Cherry Hill -> Wagner Cove -> Strawberry Fields -> Ramble Stone Arch -> The Ramble -> Belvedere Castle and finish at The MET.

-The MET (Metropolitan Museum of Art) is our top pick for NYC museums.
+The MET (Metropolitan Museum of Art) is our top pick for the best NYC museums.
 If you are only going to do one, make it this one.
 We spent 5 hours inside and left feeling like we’d missed a few important exhibits.

 It is huge!